-Nikos Romanos was arrested last weekend after a partial fingerprint of his was allegedly found on plastic bag inside the apartment, which was mostly demolished after a makeshift bomb detonated.
+Nikos Romanos was arrested last weekend after a partial fingerprint of his was allegedly found on a plastic bag inside the apartment, which was mostly demolished after a makeshift bomb detonated.
 The bag contained a handgun, police said.

 According to reports on Friday, Romanos strenuously denied any involvement in the incident or of knowing any of the suspects linked with the explosion and weapons found inside the Ampelokipi district third-floor apartment.